-The new academies would be part of the Ormiston Academies Trust (OAT) network.
-This would provide the academies with access to a significant body of expertise built up over many years of experience successfully working in partnership with academies across the country.
-In particular this would allow the academies to benefit from:
+The school would be part of the Ormiston Academies Trust (OAT) family.
+This would provide the school with access to a significant body of expertise built up over many years of experience successfully working in partnership with academies across the country.
+In particular this would allow the school to benefit from:

 - access to school improvement and CPD opportunities for staff